Mega-Fi/megafi-docs/docs/dex/overview.md

-# MEGA DEX
+# DEX

 The trading core of MegaFi.
-MEGA DEX enables instant token swaps and efficient capital deployment through MegaPools powered by concentrated liquidity.
+DEX enables instant token swaps and efficient capital deployment through MegaPools powered by concentrated liquidity.

 ## At a Glance